top-comengineer/wcvendors/.github/ISSUE_TEMPLATE/Enhancement.md

 ---
 name: "✨ New Enhancement"
 about: If you have an idea to improve an existing feature in core or need something for development (such as a new hook) please let us know or submit a Pull Request!
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---